tsevans/SaleMail/README.md

 <br></br>
 ___Step 2.___

-When you have completed the Python installation, open the terminal.
+When you have completed the Python installation, open your computer's terminal.
 The icon looks like this:

 ![Terminal Icon](http://media.idownloadblog.com/wp-content/uploads/2015/01/Terminal-icon-Yosemite-220x220.png)
 <br></br>